function-gallery/function-template/README.md

   This CSS willl be good for 99% of all uses cases.
 However, if you want to add other styles simply add them on top of these in your html file.

-## Random

-** never use P5's built in random function, this will break determinism of your gen art, which is a bad thing **

-- Use the global random class R
-  - R.D()       :Random Decimal:   output in range 0-1
-  - R.N(a,b)    :Random Number:    output a float number in the range a to b
-  - R.I(a,b)    :Random Intiger:   output a whole number in the range a to b
-  - R.B(b)      :Random Boolean:   chance of returning true, where b is a percentage in range 0 to 1
-  - shorthand even better RN, RD, RI, RB
-  - (you can use, for example, RI(max) if you want you min number to be 0), or RD(max) etc.

 ## Long number seed hash and DNA